 to follow and perhaps strike up a little chat in the alley around the corner.
 As luck would have it, fate intervened.
 The drunk tripped over a bench, sending mugs in all directions and angry revelers to their feet.
 In the commotion, you saw a scroll tube fall from the man's pocket and roll under the bar.
 While pretending to lace your boots, you slipped the tube into your sleeve and disappeared into the night.
-The tube contained a neatly-drawn map of the countryside showing the city of Punjar and an X marked before departing.
-The adventure begins outside the cave

-"Cave of Secrets."
-If this map is to be believed, it's a mere two
+The tube contained a neatly-drawn map of the countryside showing the city of Punjar and an X marked "Cave of Secrets."
+If this map is to be believed, it's a mere two days travel away.

-Allow the characters adequate time to purchase supplies
+Allow the characters adequate time to purchase supplies before departing.
+The adventure begins outside the cave indicated on the map.